Trump picks Senator JD Vance of Ohio as his Republican running mate

 Is America’s gun fixation backfiring on its pushers?

 “After lengthy deliberation and thought, and considering the tremendous talents of many others, I have decided that the person best suited to assume the position of Vice President of the United States is Senator J.D.
-Vance of the Great State of Ohio,” Trump wrote on Truth Social.
+Vance of the Great State of Ohio,” Trump wrote.

-A venture capitalist, Vance, 39, graduated from Yale Law School and served in the US military during the Iraq War before being elected to represent the state of Ohio in the Senate.
+A venture capitalist, Vance, 39, graduated from Yale Law School and served in the US military during the Iraq War before being elected to represent Ohio in the Senate.

-He will represent a younger generation in the November 5 Presidential election that features Trump and President Joe Biden, 81, bringing a counterweight to the Democratic ticket that also includes Vice President Kamala Harris, 59.
+He will represent a younger generation in the November 5 presidential election, which features Trump, 78, and President Joe Biden, 81, who is running on the Democratic Party ticket with Vice President Kamala Harris, 59.

 From Trump critic to ‘surrogate on campaign trail’

-Vance is a staunch conservative from a Republican state, but he was once a fierce trump critic.
+Vance is a staunch conservative from a Republican state, but he was once a fierce Trump critic.

 Reporting from the RNC in Milwaukee, Al Jazeera’s Patty Culhane said that changed in 2021 when Vance was running for an open Senate seat and he told Fox News that he had been wrong about Trump.